lisp-advocates/interview-questions/companies/grammarly/questions.md

   students' essays for plagiarism to becoming the first Ukrainian unicorn company?

 - What were the key difficulties related to Common Lisp?
-The 2015 highlights some peculiar issues with GC, macro expansions, and the network stack you have encountered with SBCL.
+The 2015 article highlights some peculiar issues with GC, macro expansions, and the network stack you have encountered with SBCL.
 Have there been more curious stories you can share?

 - Which Open Source libraries have you had limited success with?
 What would need to be changed?